kappa-wingman/pelican-kappa-nero/README.md

 * Known problems
 	* If main content column uses col-xl-auto, the tables or converted code block with lines by default are not table responsive
 	* DISABLE_SIDEBAR_TITLE_ICONS would not work because of code changes
 	* This theme uses Bootstrap 4.
 But the codes was copied from old theme, which uses Bootstrap 3.
 So some parts of the theme may not work
 	* DISPLAY_BREADCRUMBS is not working.
 Related code was not migrated to Bootstrap 4
+	* Changed from Font Awesome to Feather Icons.
+Some icons like Reddit are misssing.
+Some icons are not updated to use the new icons.

 * Options that must be set in pelicanconf.py:
 	* PLUGINS = \['i18n_subsites'\] (required since pelican-bootstrap3)